lullio/lullio/README.md

 # Hello there! 🖐️

 <p>I'm a Fullstack JavaScript Developer and Digital Marketing.
-Below you can see soem of the tools and knowladge i acquired over my career.
+Below you can see some of the tools and knowladge i acquired over my career.
 Keep in touch 😀</p>

-- I am experienced in HTML/CSS/JS, Java, C#, AHK and other coding languages
+- I am experienced in HTML/CSS/JS, Java, C#, Windows Automation and other coding languages
 - I have worked web apps, mobile apps, API
+- I have worked with Google Analytics 3, Google Analytics 4, Google Tag Manager, Looker Studio
 - I have experience with SQL, MongoDB, PostgreSQL, MySQL, SQL Developer and other database technologies
-- I have used Node, Express, React and other framweworks
+- I have used Node, Express, React, jQuery and other framweworks

 ## LANGUAGES